preedep/totpcli-rs/README.md

 ```bash
  ./target/debug/totpcli-rs -m qr
 ```
-you will get prompts input key (least 16 characters) after than you will get qr code image file name (default: qr.png).
+you will get prompts input key (least 16 characters) after than you will get qr code image via terminal.

 you can use Google Authenticator to scan the QR Code